Who This Course Is For

 This course is for developers who want to get genuinely good at Claude Code – not just use it, but understand how it works and how to extend it.
 It's designed for our team at Cognito, but the principles apply to anyone building with Claude Code.

-Claude Code is a CLI tool that acts as an AI-powered software engineering partner.
+Claude Code is a command-line tool that acts as an AI-powered software engineering partner.
 It can read your files, run commands, search your codebase, edit code, and work through problems autonomously.
-That makes it — it doesn't just respond, it acts.
+In AI terminology, this makes it – it doesn't just answer questions, it takes actions on your behalf.

-This is fundamentally different from IDE extensions like Copilot or Cursor, which are primarily reactive (they respond to your cursor position and edits).
-Claude Code is proactive — it drives work forward.
-And it's different from Claude in the browser, which can discuss brilliantly but can't see your code or run your tests.
+This is different from IDE extensions like Copilot or Cursor, which primarily respond to your cursor position and edits within individual files.
+Claude Code can work across your whole project autonomously.
+It's also different from Claude in the browser, which is great for discussion but can't actually see your codebase or run your tests.

 Think of it as pair programming.
 You wouldn't hand a pair partner a task and walk away – you'd discuss the approach first, then one of you drives while the other navigates.
 Claude Code works the same way: discuss first, execute second.